Last updated April 22, 2026

 Here’s everything you need to know before making your decision.

 Note: We will be referring to women throughout this article for clarity, but understand that not everyone assigned female at birth identifies as a woman.
-When we refer to "women," we are always including anyone born with ovaries.
+When we refer to "women," this includes anyone born with ovaries.

 Once a girl reaches puberty, she has only 200,000 eggs – we say "only" because at birth, a baby girl has 6 million eggs.
 The older women get, the quality (and quantity) of eggs decreases, which can lead to difficulty conceiving.